 What You Can Still Do to Make an Internship Successful

-Just because you are leaving your internship, don’t just fall off the face of the earth.
-Since networking is the #1 job search strategy and one of the core reasons for doing an internship to develop these contacts, touch base periodically to update them on your progress and to ask for their expertise.
+When your internship is over, touch base periodically to update the folks you worked with on your progress and to ask for their expertise.
 No matter what the field, professionals love the opportunity to help new talent get their feet off the ground.